-After correction for Scheimpflug distortion and light refraction at tissue interfaces the exact of location of image edge points in the eye is determined by means of ray tracing.
+After correction for Scheimpflug distortion and light refraction at tissue interfaces the exact of the location of image edge points in the eye is determined by means of ray tracing.
 Eye movements during image acquisition are captured by a second camera (pupil camera) and also taken into account in the mathematical evaluation.
 This produces a set of three-dimensional measurement data which gives a precise geometric description of the anterior eye segment.
 This data in turn can be used to generate data on elevation, curvature, pachymetry, depth of the anterior eye chamber…etc. in the well-known form of colour maps.

 Differences in brightness between individual layers provide an indication of any opacity, since transparent layers result in less slight scattering.
 This information can be used to assess cataracts.

-The Pentacam is the only instrument on the market able to perform a precise and complete measurement and analysis of the centre of the cornea.
+The OCULUS Pentacam is the only instrument on the market able to perform a precise and complete measurement and analysis of the centre of the cornea.
 The rotating measurement principle avoids measurement errors that would result from horizontal scanning.
 Due to the radial orientation of the sectional images the density of data points is greatest at the centre.